-Can I be objective and empathetic after my Brain Injury?
+Can I be Objective and Have Empathy after my Brain Injury?

 Brain Injury Blog by Cheryl Green